mzubairsolangi/react-native-mobile-apps/Login/README.md

 # Ract Native Mobile Apps:

-This is simple login UI which using Cross Platform React Native UI Toolkit.
+This is simple login UI using  React Native Element.

 More Details:
 ><a href="https://github.com/react-native-community/react-native-elements">React Native UI Toolkit</a>